What car modifications are legal in Pennsylvania? - NewsBreak

 - Motor vehicles traveling over 35 miles per hour must not exceed 92 decibels.

 Yourmechanic.com states that residents should always check with local county and municipality laws since those ordinances and laws may be more strict than state laws.
-How many trees are in Pennsylvania?
+Tesla plans to cut costs of next-generation cars in half

 Frame and suspension